bgrins/ExpandingTextareas/README.md

 ## Styling

-You can style things how you'd like for the textarea, and they will automatically be copied over to the invisible pre tag.
+You can style things how you'd like for the textarea, and they will automatically be copied over to the invisible pre tag, **with the exception of margins** (which are reset to 0, to ensure that the clone maintains the correct size and positioning).

+**[Flash of unstyled content](http://en.wikipedia.org/wiki/Flash_of_unstyled_content) (FOUC)** can be avoided by adding the following styles to your stylesheet (adjust the selector if necessary):

-    textarea {
+    textarea.expanding {
-      padding: 10px;
-      background: transparent;
-      font-family: Arial;
-      font-style: italic;
-      font-size:20px;
+      margin: 0;
+      -webkit-box-sizing: border-box;
+         -moz-box-sizing: border-box;
+              box-sizing: border-box;
+      width: 100%;
     }

 By default, the textarea will behave like a block-level element: its width will expand to fill its container.
 To restrict the textarea width, simply apply a width declaration to a parent element e.g. the textarea container:

     .expandingText {
        width: 50%;